telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 # Appearance

-The [Kendo UI Grid widget](http://demos.telerik.com/kendo-ui/grid/index) supports various options for you to apply to your project by setting its layout and appearance that best match your needs.
+The [Kendo UI Grid widget](http://demos.telerik.com/kendo-ui/grid/index) supports various options that can be applied by setting its layout and appearance.

 ## Scrolling

-The scrolling functionality of the Grid is enabled by default.
-For historical reasons, however, scrolling is disabled by default when using the [Grid MVC wrapper](/aspnet-mvc/helpers/grid/overview), but can be [enabled explicitly](/aspnet-mvc/helpers/grid/configuration#scrolling).
+By default, the scrolling functionality of the Grid is enabled.
+For historical reasons, however, the [Grid MVC wrapper]({% slug configuration_gridhelper_aspnetmvc %}#scrolling) does not support it.
+To disable the scrolling functionality, set the `scrollable` option to `false`.

+###### Example

+    $("#grid").kendoGrid({
+        scrollable: false,
+        // other configuration
+    });

 Though the scrolling functionality is enabled, the scrollbars do not necessarily appear.
-The reason for this is that scrolling requires you to define some of the widget's dimensions:
+The reason for this is that scrolling requires you to define some of the Grid dimensions:

-1. To achieve vertical scrolling, the Grid must have a set height.
+1. To achieve vertical scrolling, set the height of the Grid.
 Otherwise, it will expand vertically to show all rows.
-1. To achieve horizontal scrolling, all columns must have explicit widths defined in pixels and their sum must exceed the width of the Grid.
+1. To achieve horizontal scrolling, explicitly define the width of all columns in pixels and make sure their sum exceeds the width of the Grid.

 You can control vertical and horizontal scrolling independently.

-When scrolling is enabled, the Grid renders two tables - one for the header area and one for the scrollable data area.
-This ensures that the header area of the Grid is always visible during vertical scrolling.
+When scrolling is enabled, the Grid renders two tables&mdash;one for the header area and one for the scrollable data area.
 Take the two tables into account when you need to manually make JavaScript or CSS updates to the Grid tables.

 ###### Example